privatwolke/eclipseprofileselector/README.md

 Installation
 ------------

-Either install directly using `python setup.py install` or create an egg with `python setup.py bdist_egg`.
+Get the latest version with `pip install eclipseprofileselector`.

 Dependencies
 ------------

   * `sudo apt-get install python3-gi` (on Ubuntu/Debian)
-  * python 2.7 (may work on lower versions)
+  * python 2.7 (compabile with python3)
   * eclipse should be installed and in your `$PATH`